MahdiBouafif/Auto-Animate/README.md

 1. Clone the repository:
 git clone https://github.com/MahdiBouafif/Auto-Animation.git

+2.Put this project in D:/animation

-You have to install python and put into to your environment variable and change line 61 in autoanimation/mainwindow.cpp
+3. You have to install python and put it into to your environment variable and change line 61 in autoanimation/mainwindow.cpp

-2. Build the project using your preferred Qt development environment.
-Ensure that you have the necessary Qt dependencies installed.

-3. Once the build process is complete, you're ready to embark on your animated journey!

 ## Usage